nss-evening-cohort-8/notes/topics/c-sharp-basics.md

 ```cs
 string yourInstructor = "Nathan"; // double quotes are required for strings
 ```
-If you would like your string to include things like new lines, then you can use a verbatim string literal.
+If you would like your string to include non-visible characters like new lines, then you can use a verbatim string literal with an `@` sign before the quotes.
 ```cs
 string poem = @"
 Roses are red